Skip to main contentArrow Right

 Setting up an AWS Lambda trigger

-• Head to the User Pool Properties tab in your Amazon Cognito dashboard, and under Lambda Triggers, select Add Lambda Trigger.
-This will open up a new tab.
+• Go to the User Pool Properties tab in your Amazon Cognito dashboard.
+Under Lambda Triggers, select Add Lambda Trigger (this opens in a new tab).

 • Configure your Lambda trigger to look like the screenshot below, and then select Create a Lambda Trigger: